viaielja/viaielja-wasmiot/README.md

 supervisor can be done by running __two__ VSCode instances: first one opened in the orchestrator's and second one in the supervisor's devcontainer.

-The first time you open the orchestrator's devcontainer in VSCode you need to manually run
- `npm install` to install the dependencies.
-Note that this will also result in a
-_local_ `node_modules` directory in all its glory.
-TODO: Install the dependencies _globally_ into the docker image so that mounting source code does not overwrite `node_modules` directory.

 #### Debugging
 For debugging, the devcontainer should work quite well and you can just use VSCode like you would locally for debugging Javascript.